-This quick start guides you through the complete application flow, from data preparation to vector search.
-It includes four core steps: creating a vector bucket, creating a vector index, uploading vector data, and performing a vector search.
+This guide shows you how to quickly set up a complete application flow, from data preparation to vector retrieval.
+The process has four core steps: create a vector bucket, create a vector index, upload vector data, and perform vector retrieval.

 Obtain invitational preview access: Vector Bucket is in the invitational preview stage.
-To request access, go to the Vector Bucket console.
-This service is available in the China (Shenzhen), China (Beijing), China (Hangzhou), China (Shanghai), China (Ulanqab), and Singapore regions.
+Go to the Vector Bucket console to request access.
+The service is available in the China (Shenzhen), China (Beijing), China (Hangzhou), China (Shanghai), China (Ulanqab), and Singapore regions.

 Step 1: Create a vector bucket

-Create a vector bucket.
-This bucket acts as a container for all your vector data and indexes.
+First, create a vector bucket.
+This bucket stores all your vector data and indexes.

-On the Vector Bucket page, click Create Vector Bucket.
+On the Vector Buckets page, click Create a Vector Bucket.

 Configure the bucket information:

-Vector Bucket Name: Enter a globally unique name for the bucket within the same Alibaba Cloud account and region.
-The name must be 3 to 32 characters long, contain only lowercase letters, digits, and hyphens (-), and cannot start or end with a hyphen.
+Vector Bucket Name: Specify a globally unique name for the bucket.
+The name must be 3 to 32 characters long, contain only lowercase letters, numbers, and hyphens (-), and must not start or end with a hyphen.

-Region: Select the region where you want to create the bucket, such as China (Shenzhen).
+Region: Select the region for the bucket, such as China (Shenzhen).

 Click OK.